zipporahmutanu04/Aleph-hackathon/README.md

 ## Adding Foundry

-Hardhat's NodeJS stack and cleaner deployment management makes it a better default for Scaffold-OP.
+Hardhat's NodeJS stack and cleaner deployment management makes it a better default for Scaffold-Lisk.

-To add Foundry to Scaffold-OP, follow this simple [tutorial](https://hardhat.org/hardhat-runner/docs/advanced/hardhat-and-foundry) by Hardhat.
+To add Foundry to Scaffold-Lisk, follow this simple [tutorial](https://hardhat.org/hardhat-runner/docs/advanced/hardhat-and-foundry) by Hardhat.
 We recommend users who want more robust and faster testing to add Foundry.

 ## Documentation